OCP-on-NERC/docs/architecture/observability/access-control-to-metrics/README.md

 The [metrics query Observatorim APIs](https://observatorium.io/docs/api#tag/metricsqueryv1) will be queried by services deployed on the `obs` cluster.
 This prevents any approved researchers from building approved applications for querying and reporting on our NERC OpenShift metrics.
 - The NERC `obs` cluster is where we deploy 2 new services to authenticate applications and users wishing to query NERC metrics.
-We configure the clusters, namespaces, and metrics they wish to connect to, and grant them permissions to approved resources with the new [Keycloak Permissions Operator](https://github.com/nerc-images/keycloak-permissions-operator) we built for this purpose together with the [Red Hat Build of Keycloak Operator](https://access.redhat.com/products/red-hat-build-of-keycloak/).
+We configure the clusters, namespaces, and metrics they wish to connect to and grant them permissions to approved resources with the new [Keycloak Permissions Operator](https://github.com/nerc-images/keycloak-permissions-operator) we built for this purpose together with the [Red Hat Build of Keycloak Operator](https://access.redhat.com/products/red-hat-build-of-keycloak/).
 Our new [Prometheus Keycloak Proxy](https://github.com/nerc-images/prom-keycloak-proxy) application we built checks their authorizations to metrics resources before querying any [Observatorim API metrics](https://observatorium.io/docs/api#tag/metricsqueryv1) they have requested.
 We have configured the Prometheus Keycloak Proxy with the TLS certificate, private key, and CA certificate required to connect to observatorium behind the VPN on the infra cluster.
 - The NERC `prod` cluster is where our approved research applications will connect to the Prometheus Keycloak Proxy on the `obs` cluster to query Observatorim API metrics.

 ## Keycloak authorization services

 Keycloak provides a complete solution for defining fine-grained resource permissions for NERC clients to access metrics resources.
 Our new Keycloak Permissions Operator makes this configuration easy.

 ### Keycloak resources and scopes